Sadeghbayan/skillbar-module/README.md

 skillbar-module
 ===============

-skillbar bar module that let you have a raphael diagram .
+skillbar bar module let you have a raphael diagram .
 This module gives you two folder .